buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 ### Relation types

 `Properties` and `Classes` can be related to each other.
 Each relation must have a specific type to allow software to interpret it.
 Below is an explanation of what each type means:
-* `IsEqualTo` - if two concepts are unequivocal and have the same name, code and description.
-Classes also need to share the same properties.
+* `IsEqualTo` - if two concepts are unequivocal and have the same name, code, definition and description.
+Classes also need to share the same class properties.
 It is quite rare for concepts to be equal.
-An example is when a concept doesn't have an official translation, but someone defines a new concept in that language and wants to say it is exactly the same as the original.
+An example of usage is when a concept doesn't have an official translation, but someone defines a new dictionary with that concept in a new language and wants to say it is exactly the same as the original.
+(We always recommend proposing translations and improvements to the original data dictionaries instead of building duplicate ones).
-* `IsSimilarTo` - if two concepts are almost unequivocal but differ by name, code, description or set of properties.
-This is a very common relation type.
+* `IsSimilarTo` - if two concepts are almost equal but differ by name, code, definition, description or set of class properties.
+This is a very common relationship type.
 Used, for example, to say that 'IfcWall' is a similar concept to 'Wall System' from CCI.
+The downside of such a relation is that it doesn't inform on the level of similarity – is it slightly differing by the wording of the definition, or is the difference huge?
 * `HasReference` - if two concepts relate to each other, but other relation types do not apply.
-For example, "wall light" (or "sconce") is referencing a wall, even though those are different concepts and there is no hierarchy between them.
+For example, "wall lamp" (or "sconce") is referencing a wall, even though those are different concepts and there is no hierarchy between them.
 * **DEPRECATED** ~~IsSynonymOf - if two concepts are unequivocal but have a different name.~~

 Only applicable to classes (not properties):